MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Debuggers.md

 ## Debugging Workflows

-The Windows PowerShell 4.0 debugger can be used to debug PowerShell workflows, either in the PowerShell console, or in Windows PowerShell ISE.
+The PowerShell 4.0 debugger can be used to debug PowerShell workflows, either in the PowerShell console, or in Windows PowerShell ISE.
 There are some limitations with using the PowerShell debugger to debug workflows.